 This database, powered by Kentucky Virtual Library and ProQuest, contains full-text newspapers and magazines from alternative, independent presses rather than the mainstream media.
 Articles range from 1970–today, and cover issues regarding government, policy, culture, religion, and more.
 Alt-PressWatch is accessible through the Kentucky Virtual Library Proquest portal.

 The largest online family history resource available, with access to both domestic and international records.
-Access is usually available inside the library only, but Proquest is temporarily providing home access to Ancestry Library Edition users through April 30th.
+Access is usually available inside the library only, but ProQuest is temporarily providing home access to Ancestry Library Edition users through July 31st.
 To log in, you will need our Bullitt County Public Library credentials.
 Call your local branch, use the Ask a Librarian chat feature, or e-mail our reference team for access.

 AtoZdatabases is a premier online reference and research tool providing instant, up-to-date information on US businesses and residents, including marketing and sales leads; mailing lists; employment opportunities; background searches; and profiles on companies, executives, and healthcare professionals.
 Plus, search historical addresses, locate lost friends and family, attend live training webinars, or send group e-mails for free with pre-designed templates.